 The problem with these definitions is that they imply that each technique can be done independently of the others.
 This is a bad assumption.
 In truth, each of these techniques builds on one another.

 Your data is the raw material — like stones.
 When you organize your data with descriptive analytics it builds a foundation upon which to build your decisions.
 The foundation represents a baseline for your business.
 It describes what you have done to date and determines any trends you can glean from your data.

 Once you have a solid foundation in place you can build another layer with predictive analytics.
 In this layer, you use the findings from your descriptive techniques to help make predictions about the future of your business.
 Typically, this means using forecasting, simulation, or machine learning techniques.

-A recent Gartner Report echoes these thoughts by highlighting the increasing complexity of business decision and suggesting we need a combination of both predictive and prescriptive analytics to solve them.
+A recent Gartner Report echoes these thoughts by highlighting the increasing complexity of business decisions and suggesting we need a combination of both predictive and prescriptive analytics to solve them.
 They suggest that predictive outcomes must flow into prescriptive models.
-To extend it further, we contend it is the harmonization of descriptive, predictive, and prescriptive analytics to produce a desired business outcome that create Optimized Analytics.
+To extend it further, we contend it is the harmonization of descriptive, predictive, and prescriptive analytics to produce the desired business outcome that create Optimized Analytics.

 Now that you understand Optimized Analytics, it is time to put them to work for your business.
 At ORM Technologies we specialize in applying Optimized Analytics to the sales and marketing domain.
 If you would like to know more about what we do, or have questions, please let us know at firstname.lastname@example.org.